The Client-centred Blog

 “We cannot solve our problems with the same level of thinking that created them.”

 To me, he is saying that it is inconceivable that we could find the answers we need on the same level of consciousness in which we see something as a problem.

 Can you think of a recurring challenge, difficulty or problem you encounter where you feel stuck and would like an insight or a new perspective?

-We can all find examples of these in our lives and it is so easy to expend a great deal of energy looking in the wrong place, or rather, from a state of mind in which we’re highly unlikely to get what we need.
+We can all find examples of these in our lives and it is so easy to expand a great deal of energy looking in the wrong place, or rather, from a state of mind in which we’re highly unlikely to get what we need.

 The only time we ever truly transcend a problem is when we get new, fresh thinking about it.
 In other words, we experience a jump in consciousness.

 Imagine a glass elevator on the side of a very tall building.
 The view from each floor is different and the higher you go the bigger and broader the view.

 The higher we go the more perspective we have and something that looks like a problem at a lower level doesn’t even look that way any longer.

 But you cannot force, control or will your way to a more expansive state of mind.
 This would be like trying to slow your car down by pressing the accelerator.